Board of directors

 Joseph A. Hoff, employer farm and ranch representative

-Joseph Hoff has been a member of Pinnacol Assurance's board of directors since 2013 and serves on the board's governance and ethics committee.
+Joseph Hoff has been a member of Pinnacol Assurance's board of directors since 2013 and serves on the board's investment and risk and audit committees.
 He is the chief financial officer of Horton Feedlots/Montera Cattle Company in Greeley where his responsibilities include managing all employee benefits such as workers' compensation coverage, group health insurance, life insurance, disability plans and 401(k) plans.
 Prior to joining Horton Feedlots/Montera Cattle, Hoff spent 17 years in the banking industry, serving as the senior vice president of Federal Land Bank Association of Greeley.
 He also served as a private financial consultant for large agricultural operations in northern Colorado.

 A past president of the Kiwanis Club of Greeley, Hoff currently serves on the leadership council of the American Cancer Society's chapter in Greeley.
 He earned his bachelor's degree in business administration/finance from Colorado State University.